Psalms For Life

 Prayer:

 Thank you, Jesus, that your grace always precedes your call to obey.
-You’ve chosen your Church, like Israel before it, to show the world what life under your loving rule looks like.
+Like Israel before it, you’ve chosen your Church to show the world what life under your loving rule looks like.
 I worship you, Lord.
 Help me to rest in your faithfulness till I think and live only as you want me to.
 Amen.

 In your free moments today, meditate on these words: